certtools/intelmq-tutorial/lesson-2.md

 * `list queues`: Show configured queues and their sizes.
 * `check`: Runs some self-check on IntelMQ and supported bots.
 * `clear`: Clears the queue given as parameter.
-* `log`: Shows the last lines of the bot given as parameter.
+* `log`: Shows the last lines of the bot given as paramter.

 These commands are described later:
 * `enable`